national-data-platform/ndp-documentation/docs/ndp-modules/index.md

 # NDP Modules

-To democratize the learning experience and facilitate knowledge sharing, the National Data Platform provides the opportunity to create NDP Modules.
+To enhance the learning experience and facilitate knowledge sharing, the National Data Platform provides the opportunity to create NDP Modules.

 NDP Modules are versatile learning objects deployable in NDP's JupyterHub service.
 A module is a combination of data, AI/ML models and executable code-primarily in the form of Jupyter Notebooks-to achieve a specific educational or training objective.